Music, the language of the universe, and the trashiest art form.

 - Print and make copies for your marks on biodegradable, sustainable paper.
+And, print double sided.
 You will inevitably have to make copies eventually, especially if you’re buying or using thicker volumes that won’t stay open.
 Plus, you have to make copies for people like your accompanist, etc. You may as well do it on eco friendly paper.

 - Make marks with eco friendly pencils.
 Or, mechanical pencils.
 And, you better take a pencil and your music to class or else your chorus director will throw things at you.

 - Put your copies into a Naked Binder.
 These things look sexy af and work beautifully.
 They’re eco friendly and 100% recyclable.
 If you are in a choir and are required to have a real black choral folder, just choose one that is durable and will last a long time.
 I like this one.
 Take care of it.
 It should last you years.

 - Recycle or compost your music when you are finished with it.